Level 5 Apprenticeship - HR Consultant/Partner

 20% Off-The-Job Learning

 Apprenticeship funding requirements mean that employers have to allow apprentices to use 20% of their contracted hours on off the job training and learning.
-This might consist of time spent studying the CIPD qualification at our training centre, learning that takes place in the workplace to develop skills, knowledge and behaviours identified in the apprenticeship standard and participating in learning events either in the workplace or elsewhere.
+This might consist of time spent studying the CIPD qualification, learning that takes place in the workplace to develop skills, knowledge and behaviours identified in the apprenticeship standard and participating in learning events either in the workplace or elsewhere.
 It also includes working on assignments for the CIPD qualification and on activities in our virtual learning environment.

 How long will the apprenticeship programme last?

-This depends on individual needs and any prior learning that the apprentice has undertaken, however the duration is generally two to three years.
+This depends on individual needs and any prior learning, experience or qualifications that the apprentice has undertaken, however the duration is generally about two to three years.

 Funding for the apprenticeship

-The programme is funded by the employer’s digital account under the levy arrangements and the maximum usually charged is £9000, including fees for End-Point Assessment charged by the EPAO.
-Once we clarify the apprentice’s learning needs and any previous learning we are then able to confirm the price.
+The programme is usually funded by the employer’s digital account under the apprenticeship levy arrangements and the maximum usually charged is £7000, including fees for End-Point Assessment charged by the EPAO.
+Once we clarify the apprentice’s learning needs and any previous learning, experience or qualification we are then able to confirm the price.

-Apprentices also need to become a Student member of the CIPD.
-They are upgraded to Associate level membership once they finish their apprenticeship and are also invited to celebrate their achievement at our annual graduation - Celebration of Achievement.
+Apprentices also need to become a Student members of the CIPD.
+They are upgraded to Associate level membership once they successfully finish their apprenticeship and are also invited to celebrate their achievement at our annual graduation - Celebration of Achievement.

 What about progressing further?